uon-language/specification/spec.md

 * `JSON` is lightweight and understood by most developers and programming languages
 * `YAML` is very readable and a superset of `JSON`

-*UON™* aims to steal all the amazing features of these serialization format into a single format that encompass them
+*UON™* aims to steal all the amazing features of these serialization format into a single format that encompass them.

+Also, *UON* would like to go a step further by adding support for validation schema and magnitude units in order to extend interoperability for the Industry 4.0.
+Internet of Things often have to communicate between small devices with very limited computation power.

 ## Scope